JanSnieg/ModelowanieFizyczne/README.md

     particlePosition.x.push_back(2 * particlePosition.x[1] - particlePosition.x[0] + dt * dt * (particleForce.x/mass));
 }
 ```
-and doing it in all 3 axises.
+and doing it in all 3 axes.

 Next intersing thing is in update position (again Verlet) and it's like that:
 ```